First line antibiotics

 - Before prescribing antibiotics, refer to the BNF or BNFC for drug interactions.

-- Advise patients to space out doses as much as possible throughout the day.
+- Advise patients to space out doses evenly throughout the day.

-- Review patients who have been prescribed antibiotics at 3 days (see Bacterial infections 3-day review tool), and if there is resolution of symptoms, advise the patient to stop taking the antibiotic.2
+- Review patients who have been prescribed a course of antibiotic treatment, ideally at 3 days (see Bacterial infections review tool), and if there is resolution of symptoms, the patient can be advised to stop taking the antibiotic.2